Chicoutimi—Saguenay (federal electoral district)

 Chicoutimi—Saguenay was a federal electoral district in Quebec, Canada, that was represented in the House of Commons of Canada from 1867 to 1925.

-It was created by the British North America Act, 1867, and was amalgamated into the Chicoutimi and Lake St. John electoral districts in 1924.
+It was created by the British North America Act, 1867, and was redistributed into the Chicoutimi, Charlevoix—Saguenay, and Lake St. John electoral districts in 1924.

 Members of Parliament

 This riding elected the following members of Parliament: